JoshASawyer/JWap/README.md

 ## SEO Reporter
 The SEO report is a small summary of things that violate common SEO rules, found in the map_ file.
 ## Errors
 This program is a very new project of mine only being developed for about a week, so expect errors.
-However having said that, if you do run into an error please notify me.
+However having said that, if you do run into an error do not worry, I have error tracking set up on this repository.